 Best Budget Drumheller Hotel

-On our last stay in Drumheller we were by ourselves and had a car full of camping gear we needed to take into the room so chose the Badlands Motel, where we could back right up to our door.
+On our most recent stay in Drumheller we were by ourselves and had a car full of camping gear we needed to take into the room so chose the Badlands Motel, where we could back right up to our door.
 It’s a great budget choice and the rooms have a fridge and microwave.
 The restaurant, Whifs Flapjack House, has fantastic breakfasts.

 Best Drumheller B&B